Netflix-Skunkworks/zerotocloud/README.md

 4. In Asgard, Delete all Applications (these are stored in SimpleDB and miniscule in size)
 5. In the EC2 Console, go to the AMI page and de-register all of the AMIs you created
 6. In the EC2 Console, go to the snapshots section, delete all of the snapshots
+7. In the VPC Console, delete the VPC

-FYI, The last two items would normally be cleaned up by Janitor monkey.
+FYI, items 5 and 6 would normally be cleaned up by Janitor monkey.

 # TODO